Safety

 agriculture

-Industries and occupations that involve the growing, raising, and harvesting of food.
+Any industry or occupation that involves the growing, raising, and harvesting of crops or livestock.
 Agriculture includes farming and ranching.

 attended vehicles